Rhett Lashlee: Early career

-Prior to 2017, Lashlee is from Gus Malzahn coaching tree and worked under him for his entire career with the exception of his one year at Samford University.
+Lashlee is from the Gus Malzahn coaching tree and worked exclusively under him prior to 2017, with the exception of his one year at Samford University.

 From 2004 to 2005, Lashlee worked with the quarterbacks at Springdale High School.
 Following the announcement of Malzahn's hire as Arkansas Razorbacks offensive coordinator in 2006, Lashlee was hired as an offensive graduate assistant.
 Following this season, Malzahn left to become the offensive coordinator of the Tulsa Golden Hurricane football team.
 Although invited to join Malzahn's staff at Tulsa, Lashlee left coaching and remained in Northwest Arkansas.
-Instead, Lashlee and his brother in law wrote, published, and marketed High School Sports The Magazine (later renamed Vype), a publication based on high school sports in Arkansas.
+Instead, Lashlee and his brother-in-law wrote, published, and marketed High School Sports The Magazine (later renamed Vype), a publication based on high school sports in Arkansas.
 During the two years Lashlee was involved in the business, he made relationships with high school coaches throughout Arkansas and marketed his magazine to distributors.
 Lashlee volunteered as quarterbacks coach at Har-Ber High School when his schedule would allow.
 Malzahn was hired as the offensive coordinator at Auburn for the 2009 season.
 Following this announcement, Malzahn offered Lashlee to join his staff as a graduate assistant, returning Lashlee to coaching.